emaballarin/financial-wholenamycs/README.md

 # financial-wholenamycs
-Whole-system multidimensional financial time series prediction and simulation from timestamped prices only (attempt of)
+Whole-system multidimensional financial time series prediction and simulation from timestamped prices only (attempt of).